MMSB-MOBI/CHOKO/README.md

 source Evaluate_cluster_combination.sh
 ```
 Requires 7 minutes.

 This script will create one file with the results presented in Figure 3 of the article:
 ```
 NB_success_cluster_combination.txt
 ```

-To retrieve the selected pose shown in Figure 4, run  with the option --verbose Ultra
+To retrieve the selected pose shown in Figure 4, run the python script with the --verbose Ultra option:
 ```
 echo "1AVX
 1EAW